santipvz/SecurePasswordManager/README.md

 </p>

 ### 2. Console
-This is a more direct way to manage the files.
+This is a more direct way to manage the files using the console command `cpass`.
 Now you will see an example of each function:

 <p align="center">
   <img src="assets/console_commands.png" width="780" style="margin: 10px;">